whitneyshine/austin_project/README.md

 ## Machine Learning Model

 #### <ins><b>Question we would like to answer with our machine learning model</ins></b><br> ####
-Can we accurately predict a wine's rating based on several factors such as price, grape variety, and region of origin?<br><br>
+Can a machine learning model be trained to rate wine like an experienced sommelier? <br><br>
 #### <ins><b>Machine Learning Model</ins></b><br> ####
 We chose a random forest model since we need a supervised learning model.
 Random forest algorithms are great to use for classification or regression problems and typically produce a higher degree of accuracy.
-The model does a good job to avoid overfitting and it can efficiently handle large datasets like ours.<br><br>
+The model does a good job to avoid overfitting and it can efficiently handle large datasets like ours.
+The biggest downside to using this type of model is computing time.
+The model can take hours to fit to the training data making it very time consuming to optimize.<br><br>
 #### <ins><b>Output Label</ins></b><br> ####
 Our machine learning model's output label is a wine rating -- a continuous value between 80 and 100 -- otherwise known as "points" in the dataset.<br><br>
 #### <ins><b>Model Accuracy</ins></b><br> ####
 Let's face it -- no one will die if they drink a glass of wine that is rated inaccurately.
 If our model predicts some vintages to rate below their actual rating, it will be unfortunate.
 The consumer may notice and be unhappy.
 However, it's possible that the consumer will not notice and drink the wine anyway.<br><br>
 #### <ins><b>How the model works</ins></b><br> ####
 Please see [MLModel_flowchart](https://github.com/whitneyshine/austin_project/blob/main/MLModel_flowchart.png) for a flowchart of the process for our [machine learning model](https://github.com/whitneyshine/austin_project/blob/main/MLModel.ipynb).
-For now, the [csv file](https://github.com/whitneyshine/austin_project/blob/main/winemag-data.csv) (which is our provisional database) is being read in to our Python File.
-Later in our project, we intend to connect to our SQL Database. <br><br>
+The model first connects to a SQL database to read the dataset into a pandas database.
+Then the data is cleaned of any unneeded columns (such as taster twitter handle) as well as columns with a large amount of unique values that will cause the model to break (such as the title column).
+Once the data is ready, the categorical columns are split into binary data using scitkit-learn’s One Hot Encoder.
+This tool creates a new column for each unique value in the previous columns which can make the dataset quite larger than before.
+The data is this split using scikit-learn’s Train Test Split method into 75% training data and 25% testing data.
+Finally, the model can be fit to the data.
+This is the most time consuming part of the process.
+At 100 estimators the model took about an hour to fit to the data. <br><br>
 <div align="center">

 ![wine_cellar](Images/wine_cellar.png)<br><br>